What is a Reverse Mortgage?

 With a HECM Reverse Mortgage, you are not required to make monthly payments (other than property tax and homeowner’s insurance bills).
 So, over time, the mortgage amount owed grows.
 As your mortgage increases, the amount of equity you have left after selling or paying off the loan generally grows smaller.
+However, some clients choose to make payments into the HECM in order to preserve (or even add) equity back into the property.
 The amount owed at the end of a Reverse Mortgage (when you no longer occupy the home) is either the amount of the home’s value or the amount of the current mortgage – whichever amount is LESS.

 It was mentioned earlier on this page, but it bears repeating, because the biggest misconception about the Reverse Mortgage program is that the home is no longer yours.
 THIS IS NOT CORRECT!!!
 As A New Mexico Reverse Mortgage client, you retain your place on the property’s title and continue to own your home.
 Assuming you live in and maintain ownership of the home until your death, your heirs WILL INHERIT the home.
 Please read this paragraph twice!